 What Does The Bible Say About Marrying After Divorce….and is it Adultery If You Do?

 Fornication is not the same thing as adultery.
-Fornication is having sexual relationships between unmarried people and fornication is strictly forbidden by God.
+Fornication is having sexual relationships between unmarried people but fornication is still strictly forbidden by God.
 Sexual abstinence is commanded before marriage, but after marriage, God wants the husband and wife to enjoy sex because that is the primary reason that He created it.

 Are There Exceptions to Being Able to Remarry After a Divorce?

-God does allow for remarriage too in the cases of a spouse’s death but that the person you are marrying must be a Christian (1 Cor.
+God does allow for remarriage too in the case of a spouse’s death but that the person you are marrying must be a Christian (1 Cor.
 7:39).
 Paul would suggest that they would be of better service to God if they remained single, as he was, but some people who have greater sexual drives may not be able to handle this (1 Cor.
 7:32-36).
 Paul’s greatest teachings about marriage, remarriage, and divorce are covered in 1 Corinthians chapter seven.
 He says that whatever state you were in when you became a believer is the most desirable state to remain in (1 Cor.
 7:17-24).
 Marriage is an honorable thing before God.
 It is a gift of God.
 We should esteem it very highly and as a divine institution.

 Was this Article Helpful?